 Eat Clean Food

 Eliminate all toxic foods from your diet that contain hidden estrogens, including conventional meat, dairy products, and produce.
 Opt for grass-fed, pasture-raised, and organic foods whenever possible.
 This will help you avoid added hormones, pesticides, and fertilizers used in conventional farming methods.
-Be sure to check out the Environmental Working Group’s Dirty Dozen list for the worst offenders if buying all organic produce isn’t feasible.
+Check out the Environmental Working Group’s Dirty Dozen list for the worst offenders if buying all organic produce isn’t feasible.

 Filter Your Water

-Thanks to pollution and runoff, hormone-disruptors are rampant in our water supply.
-To protect your water, I recommend installing water filters on all of your taps and showerheads.
+Thanks to pollution and runoff, hormone disruptors are rampant in our water supply.
+I recommend installing water filters on your taps and shower heads to protect your water.
+I have an entire filtering system from Aquasauna in my Santa Fe, New Mexico home.

 Use Non-Toxic Body Products